-CETU has coordinated the development of version 4.04 of the QRA model.
+CETU has coordinated the development of the QRA model.
 A Task Group within the World Road Association's Technical Committee D5 (TC D.5) on Road Tunnels Operations has also been involved, comprising members from working group 2 of the Committee.
 These members are DGQRAM experts and representatives of the countries funding the project.
-Version 4.04 of the software has been developed by BG Consulting Engineers (FR) with the contribution of ENALOS (GR).
+Version 4.10 of the software has been developed by BG Consulting Engineers with the contribution of ILF Consulting Engineers and ENALOS.